innovationinsoftware/policy-dev/lab13.md

 - **Reflection:** How does enforcing Sentinel policies in HCP Terraform improve compliance and governance for your infrastructure?
 - **Challenge:**
   - Try editing the Sentinel policy to require a different Terraform version, push the change, and observe the effect on your next run.
+  - Allow policy overrides for your workspace again.

 ---